CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 ### Wait a minute!...

-This is imperative pseudocode!
+This is imperative pseudocode, not functional!

 I know, I know.
-But unfortunately, I felt it was the clearest+easiest way to write things.
+But I felt it was the clearest+easiest way to write things.
 It will come back to bite me in the implementation though...

 ## Function declarations